Xenii1642/XiiSBar/README.md

 The XiiSBar is a small portable Sensor Bar.
 The XiiSBar is usefull to fully use the WiiMote on your portable Wii.

 Its small form factor means that you can fix it under a Xii-Boy Pocket stand !
+The XiiSBar uses two AAA batteries.

+Check this Bitbuilt Thread for more informations: BITBUILT THREAD !!!

 <img src="images/XiiSBar.png" width="780" />